 Current Policy

 London Underground, a subsidiary of Transport for London, who are accountable to the Mayor of London for all accessibility issues in regards to the Underground Network.
-London Underground have recently updated their business case policy in respect to accessibility investment to ensure “…maximize net social benefit within available funds….” please refer to Figure 4 below.
+London Underground has recently updated their business case policy in respect to accessibility investment to ensure “…maximize net social benefit within available funds….” please refer to Figure 4 below.
 This is due to the regular financial investment London Underground receives from the United Kingdom Government being significantly reduced in the coming years.